VarchasvH/stale-resources/README.md

     * 'DescribeSnapshots' and 'DeleteSnapshots'.
     * 'DescribeInstances' and 'DescribeVolumes'

-8. Attach these new permissions to our role.
+8. Attach these new Policies to our role.

 9. Now Deploy the code on the Lambda function and click on test.
 It should run successfully.